 6,501: Syllabus Policy

 For all courses, faculty members are required to distribute a course syllabus to students by the end of the first week of class.
-Syllabi can be provided in paper form or by electronic means by e-mail or posting in a visible location on the home page for the course in the University's web-campus application.
+Syllabi can be provided in paper form or by electronic means by e-mail or posting in a visible location on the course page in the university's learning management system, WebCampus.

 The syllabus must include, but is not limited to the following information:

 - Instructor information: Name and contact information (office location, phone number, email address, office hours in accordance with the Faculty Accessibility Policy, etc.)

 - Course identification: Course number, section, title